Equinix: Acquisitions and expansion

-Environmental impact
+Environmental impacts

-In 2015, the company made a long-term pledge to power its entire data center platform with clean and renewable energy.
-This followed criticism in 2014 from the environmental group Greenpeace, which said in an annual report on the environmental practices of Internet companies that Equinix had an insufficient commitment to renewable energy and carbon emissions mitigation.
-The company signed deals with wind farms in Texas and Oklahoma in order to buy enough renewable energy to offset energy consumption at its North American data center portfolio.
+In 2015, Equinix announced a long-term commitment to power its data centers with clean, renewable energy.
+The announcement followed criticism from the environmental group Greenpeace in 2014, which said in a report on internet companies’ environmental practices that Equinix was not doing enough to address renewable energy use or carbon emissions.
+In response, the company signed agreements with wind farms in Texas and Oklahoma to purchase renewable energy to offset electricity use at its North American data centers.